-- class-name .
-The implementation is org.apache.activemq.artemis.core.server.impl.LegacyLDAPSecuritySettingPlugin . - initialContextFactory.
+- class-name.
+The implementation is org.apache.activemq.artemis.core.server.impl.LegacyLDAPSecuritySettingPlugin. - initialcontextFactory .
 The initial context factory used to connect to LDAP.
-It must always be set to com.sun.jndi.ldap.LdapCtxFactory (i.e. the default value). - connectionURL.
-Specifies the location of the directory server using an Idap URL, ldap://Host:Port.
+It must always be set to com.sun.jndi.ldap.LdapCtxFactory (i.e. the default value). - connectionuRL.
+Specifies the location of the directory server using an Idap URL, Idap://Host:Port.
 You can optionally qualify this URL, by adding a forward slash, /, followed by the DN of a particular node in the directory tree.
-For example, ldap://ldapserver:10389/ou=system.
-The default is ldap://ldapserver:10389/ou=system.
-The default is ldap://ldapserver:10389/ou=system.
-The default is ldap://ldapserver:10389/ou=system.
-The default is ldap://ldapserver:10389/ou=system.
-The default is ldap://ldapserver:10389/ou=system.
-The default is https://ldapserver:10389/ou=system.
-The default is https://ldapserver:10389/ou=system. - connectionUsername.
+For example, Idap://Idapserver:10389/ou=system.
+The default is Idap://localhost:1024. - connectionusername.
 The DN of the user that opens the connection to the directory server.
-For example, uid=admin,ou=system.
+For example, uid=admin, ou=system.
 Directory servers generally require clients to present username/password credentials in order to open a connection. - connectionPassword .
 The password that matches the DN from connectionUsername .
 In the directory server, in the DIT, the password is normally stored as a userPassword attribute in the corresponding directory entry. - connectionProtocol.
 Currently the only supported value is a blank string.
 In future, this option will allow you to select the Secure Socket Layer (SSL) for the connection to the directory server.
 Note: this option must be set explicitly to an empty string, because it has no default value. - authentication .
 Specifies the authentication method used when binding to the LDAP server.
 Can take either of the values, simple (username and password, the default value) or none (anonymous).
 Note: Simple Authentication and Security Layer (SASL) authentication is currently not supported.

-- destinationBase .
+- destinationBase.
 Specifies the DN of the node whose children provide the permissions for all destinations.
 In this case the DN is a literal value (that is, no string substitution is performed on the property value).
 For example, a typical value of this property is ou=destinations, o=ActiveMQ, ou=system (i.e. the default value). - filter.
 Specifies an LDAP search filter, which is used when looking up the permissions for any kind of destination.
 The search filter attempts to match one of the children or descendants of the queue or topic node.
-The default value is (cn=). - roleAttribute.
+The default value is (cn=\). - roleAttribute.
 Specifies an attribute of the node matched by filter, whose value is the DN of a role.
-Default value is uniqueMember. - adminPermissionValue.
+Default value is uniqueMember. - adminPermissionValue .
 Specifies a value that matches the admin permission.
-The default value is admin. - readPermissionValue.
+The default value is admin . - readPermissionvalue .
 Specifies a value that matches the read permission.
-The default value is read. - writePermissionValue .
+The default value is read . - writePermissionValue .
 Specifies a value that matches the write permission.
-The default value is write .
+The default value is write . - enableListener.
+Whether or not to enable a listener that will automatically receive updates made in the LDAP server and update the broker's authorization configuration in real-time.
+The default value is true.